fusecodecamp2017/EmojiTranslate/README.md

   * [Browser Actions](https://developer.chrome.com/extensions/browserAction)

 ### Task 2: Create a content script
 Create a content script that displays your name on the browser page and logs it to the console.
+To sandbox our extension, only apply the content script to Wikipedia (“https://en.wikipedia.org/*”).
 * Resources
   * [Content Scripts](https://developer.chrome.com/extensions/content_scripts)
 * DOM Functions (functions that change the webpage)